mever-team/FairBench/docs/basics/modelcards.md

 well a model performs.

 Several stamps are provided within the `fairbench.stamps` package.
+Find them all [here](../advanced/stamps.md).
 To avoid confusion with core library functionalities, stamps are not accessed from the global level.
 Run a stamp per: